m-arquiza/Workoutholic/README.md

 ### How to Test
-With testing our app we use JUnit testing which is an open source framework used to test Java programs In this case, you can create automated tests withing in
+With testing our app we use JUnit testing which is an open source framework used to test Java programs In this case, you can create automated tests within the path below.
+Then these tests can be run automatically to debug the app.
 - app/src/test/java/com/example/workoutholicapp
-Then these tests can be run automatically to debug the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>